 The Aftermath of a Hoarding Tenant

 As a landlord, you are likely to face a catastrophe at your rental property if a person with hoarding disorder lived in the premises.
-And catastrophe is not an overly dramatic term.
+And a catastrophe is not an overly dramatic term.
 The amount of garbage and other items in and around the premises are likely to be overwhelming.
 In addition, as a hoarding situation progresses, a biohazardous situation is likely to exist at the residence.
 This type of dangerous situation necessitates professional biohazard remediation.